The Republic of Singapore is an island state and member of the British Commonwealth.

 - any amalgamation of companies where the notice under section 215F of the Companies Act (Cap.
 50) or a certificate of approval under section 14a of the Banking Act (Cap.
 19) is issued on or after 22 January 2009

 - other amalgamations of companies approved by the minister.

 For the new tax framework to apply, the amalgamated company must elect in writing within 90 days from the date of the amalgamation to avail itself of the tax treatment for a qualifying amalgamation.
 On election, the trade and business of all the amalgamating companies is treated as carried on in Singapore by the amalgamated company from the date of amalgamation.

 The legislation for the tax framework for qualifying corporate amalgamation includes the following provisions:

-- An amalgamated company cannot claim a tax deduction for interest and borrowing costs incurred on any borrowings made by an amalgamating company to acquire shares in another amalgamating company where the two companies concerned subsequently amalgamate.
+- An amalgamated company cannot claim a tax deduction for interest and borrowing costs incurred on any borrowings taken up by an amalgamating company to acquire shares in another amalgamating company where the two companies concerned subsequently amalgamate.

-- Where the property transferred is trading stock for both the amalgamated and amalgamating companies, the amalgamated company is deemed to have taken over the trading stock at net book value and the amalgamated company.
-Consequently, the cost of the stock claimable by the amalgamated company in computing its gains is the net book value of the stock taken over at the point of amalgamation.
+- Where the property transferred is trading stock for both the amalgamated and amalgamating companies, the amalgamated company is deemed to have taken over the trading stocks at net book value and the amalgamated company.
+Consequently, the cost of the stocks claimable by the amalgamated company in computing its gains is the net book value of the stocks taken over at the point of amalgamation.

 - Where the property transferred is trading stock of the amalgamating company but a capital asset to the amalgamated company, the amalgamating company is regarded as having sold the property in the open market on the date of amalgamation.